McAwesome123/fractalrhomb/README.md

 - Access to all currently available API endpoints at https://fractalthorns.com/api/v1/docs
 - Text returned by the dataclasses' `format` methods contains discord formatting
 - `NewsEntry`, `Image`, and `Record` allow for customizing what information is shown
+- Discord bot functionality

 ### To do:

-- Add the discord bot
 - Add useful logging
+- Use a proper database
+- Make some functions async

 ## Setup